 Furthermore, certain portions of our data center operations are located in third-party data centers that we lease from wholesale data center providers.
 Our agreements with third parties are typically three years but may also be up to ten years.
 Under some of such agreements, we have the right of first refusal to renew the agreements subject to mutual agreement with the third parties.
 Some of such agreements allow the third parties to terminate the agreements early, subject to a notification period requirement and the payment of a pre-determined termination fee, which in some cases may not be sufficient to cover any direct and indirect losses we might incur as a result.
-Although historically we have successfully renewed all agreements we wanted to renew, and we do not believe that any of our agreements prior to its expiration date.
+Although historically we have successfully renewed all agreements we wanted to renew, and we do not believe that any of our agreements will be terminated early in the future, there can be no assurance that the counterparties will not terminate any of our agreements prior to its expiration date.
 We plan to renew our existing agreements with third parties upon expiration or migrate our operations to the data centers leased or owned by our company.
 However, we may not be able to renew these agreements on commercially acceptable terms, if at all, or the space in data centers that we lease or own may not be adequate for us to relocate such operations, and we may experience an increase in our payments under such agreements.
 Any adverse change to our ability to exert operational control over any of the data center facilities we operate could have a material adverse effect on our ability to operate these data center facilities at the standards required for us to meet our service level commitments to our customers.